oddy-boop/Edusync-git/src/supabase/policies.md

   FOR EACH ROW EXECUTE PROCEDURE public.handle_user_delete_cleanup();

 -- ================================================================================================
--- Section 6: Storage Bucket Creation
+-- Section 5: Storage Bucket Creation
--- These commands create the necessary storage buckets for the application.
--- The buckets are created with public access for ease of displaying images.
 -- ================================================================================================

 -- Creates the bucket for public school assets like logos and hero images.